Azure/ResourceModules/modules/network/network-manager/network-group/README.md

 | [`enableDefaultTelemetry`](#parameter-enabledefaulttelemetry) | bool | Enable telemetry via a Globally Unique Identifier (GUID). |
 | [`staticMembers`](#parameter-staticmembers) | array | Static Members to create for the network group.
 Contains virtual networks to add to the network group. |

+### Parameter: `name`

+The name of the network group.

+- Required: Yes
+- Type: string

+### Parameter: `networkManagerName`

+The name of the parent network manager.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `description`

 A description of the network group.

 - Required: No
 - Type: string
 - Default: `''`